UPDATE 1-NORDIC STOCKS - Factors to watch on March 8

 ** For the latest news on Nordic stock price moves double click on

-Additional reporting by Copenhagen, Oslo and Stockholm newsrooms $1 = 0.7622 euros $1 = 6.8116 Swedish crowns Helsinki Newsroom
+Additional reporting by Copenhagen, Oslo and Stockholm newsrooms $1 = 0.7622 euros Helsinki Newsroom